 We live in an age where we are all connected through email, smartphones, and social media.
-We never have to worry where our next meal is coming from.
-We even do our food shopping online and get it delivered direct to our door with the minimum amount of effort.
+We never have to worry about where our next meal is coming from.
+We even do our food shopping online and get it delivered directly to our door with the minimum amount of effort.
 So what would happen if all this was stripped away…if you were suddenly dropped in the middle of Shanghai with nothing but the clothes on your back?

 The question doesn’t just apply to designers, it’s a question that could be asked of anyone, especially those at the top of their respective fields.
 Did they get to where they are today because of their ability to adapt to situations like this?

 The ‘ability to adapt’ is the key phrase here.
 It’s the key to survival.
 Adaptability is your ability to move in a given direction at any time, being able to adjust to new conditions, and modify your skills for a new use or purpose.
 This means physically, mentally, and emotionally.